 Deck.
-A structure consisting of one or more horizontal surfaces attached to and extending from the dwelling and used for accessory residential uses.
-Any roof, non-retractable awning or other fixed surface may not cover nor enclose a deck in any manner.
+A structure consisting of one or more horizontal surfaces attached to and extending from a building or structure.
+Any roof, non-retractable awning or other fixed surface may not cover or enclose a deck in any manner.

 Den.
 A room, contained in a dwelling unit which is part of an age restricted development, which is not a living room, dining room, kitchen, bathroom or a utility storage room having an area of less than fifty square feet (50 s.f.), which is not intended to be, nor may it be, occupied as sleeping quarters.